How to Make Nasturtium Chips

 Ingredients

-• Approx. 20 fresh nasturtium leaves (amount needed depends on the size of the leaves and the pan)
+• Approx. 20 fresh nasturtium leaves (amount needed depends on the size of the leaves and the baking pan)

 • Olive oil